AjithPanneerselvam/task-etcd/README.md

-# Todo App with etcd backend
+# Task App with etcd store and Github OAuth

 ## Build & Run